 Most importantly, Discount Fees include our No Fee Promise, which ensures that we don’t get paid unless you do.
 That means that being represented by Hastings and Hastings comes at no upfront cost at all.
 Our clients never have to worry about retainer fees, hourly rates, and expensive lawyer bills.
 If we don’t obtain a settlement or a verdict from your case, we don’t get paid.

-In short, you can rest assured that our team will work hard to receive the most important endorsement we can get – your satisfaction as our client.
+In short, you can rest assured that our Mesa legal team will work hard to receive the most important endorsement we can get – your satisfaction as our client.

-Car accidents cause injuries of all types and which affect every part of the body – including mental and physical injuries.
+Car accidents cause injuries of all types and affect every part of the body – including mental and physical injuries.
 Frighteningly, some injuries which arise from car accidents don’t manifest symptoms until a significant amount of time following the accident.
-For that reason, it is always essential that you seek medical attention as soon as possible after a car accident, even if you don’t think you need to.
+For that reason, it is always essential that you seek medical attention as soon as possible after a car accident, even if you don’t think you have an injury.

 Among the most serious types of injuries associated with car accidents include the following: